 As they were rushed to an armored vehicle, they saw two insurgents’ corpses meters from the bunker.

 The attack didn’t fully break for several more hours.
-Another assault wave tried to breach the Super Camp’s main gate that night.
-A soldier from Burkina Faso stopped the 2,000-pound suicide vehicle with an RPG round.
-The premature detonation created a massive crater and caused a follow-on car bomb and several motorcycle-borne suicide bombers to eventually flee.
+Another assault wave tried to breach the U.N.
+Super Camp’s main gate that night.
+A soldier from Burkina Faso stopped the car bomb with an RPG round.
+The premature detonation created a massive crater and caused another militant’s car and several motorcyclists to flee.

-French Mirage fighter jets and more French troops arrived later that night to reinforce the Super Camp and deter further waves.
-In total, one UN peacekeeper was killed, seven were wounded and seven more French troops were also wounded.
+French Mirage fighter jets and more French troops arrived later that night to reinforce the U.N.
+Super Camp and deter further waves.
+In total, one U.N. peacekeeper was killed, seven were wounded and seven more French troops were also wounded.

-Several troops said they had complained about the relaxed security prior to the raid.
-It was allegedly easy to be hired by the UN for custodial labor, both indoors and outdoors, and background checks in war-torn Mali were almost impossible.
-Workers sometimes had smartphones with cameras and GPS capabilities, an American said.
+Service members said they had complained about the relaxed security prior to the raid.
+It was allegedly easy to be hired by the U.N. for custodial labor, both indoors and outdoors, and background checks in war-torn Mali were almost impossible.
+Workers sometimes even had smartphones with cameras and GPS capabilities.

-“One local national was caught rummaging through the trash with a by-name roster of UN personally identifiable information in their hands,” the service member alleged.
-“An Egyptian officer caught the exact same person shoulder surfing a UN computer terminal that was viewing an upcoming UN operation.
-This was reported to UN security and they reassigned the dumpster diver to the other side of the Super Camp, still with no supervision.”
+“One local national was caught rummaging through the trash with a by-name roster of U.N. personally identifiable information in their hands,” a U.S. service member said.
+“An Egyptian officer caught the exact same person shoulder surfing a U.N. computer terminal that was viewing an upcoming operation.
+This was reported to U.N. security and they reassigned the dumpster diver to the other side of the Super Camp, still with no supervision.”